Prostitution in Italy: Migration and tourism

-of migrant workers.
+of migrant people/women in prostitution.
 The 2009 US State Department report on Human Rights states "In 2008, according to the Ministry of Interior, 4,350 persons were charged with trafficking in persons and pandering."

 Clampdowns by authorities often result in displacement of the trade across borders, such as that with Austria and Switzerland where brothels are legal.

 Venues

-In 2008, it was estimated that 65% of workers are on the streets and 35% in private residences or clubs.
+In 2008, it was estimated that 65% of people in prostitution are on the streets and 35% in private residences or clubs.
 20% were stated to be minors and 10% to have been forced into prostitution by criminal gangs.

-However lines between street and indoor work are often blurred, for instance by street workers using vans.
+However lines between street and indoor prostitution are often blurred, for instance by street people/women in prostitution using vans.

-Health of sex workers
+Health of people/women in prostitution

 A 1997/1998 study of 142 street prostitutes from Rome (102 women, 40 transsexual women) showed that most respondents (95%) reported always using condoms with clients.
 8% of the women and 2% of the transsexual women reported injectable drug use.
 38% of the women with a stable partner used contraceptives, while 33% of them had had a voluntary abortion in the previous year.
 38% of the women and 80% of the transsexual women had had checks for STDs in the last year.
 HIV-prevalence was 6% among women, and 20% amongst transsexual women.
 4/6 positive women and 1/8 of the positive transsexual women used injectable drugs.
 5/6 HIV-positive women were Italian.